Frequently Asked Questions

 No, these rules are primarily designed for tournament play.
 Even tournament players often play with different rules when they are not competing.
 Other ways to enjoy Volleyclub include:

-• King/Queen of the Court: Players on the “Royal Side” always receive and only they can score, once the other side scores, they advance to the “Royal Side”
+• King/Queen of the Court: Players on the “Royal Side” always receive and only they can score points.
+Once the other side scores, they switch over to the “Royal Side”.

 Who decides the Official Volleyclub Rules?